gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-smallest-programs.md

 gl.enable(gl.SCISSOR_TEST);
 ```

-and then you set the scissor rectangle in pixels relative to the bottom right corner.
+and then you set the scissor rectangle in pixels relative to the bottom left corner.
 It uses the same parameters
 as `gl.viewport`.

 ```js